gbv/wdmapper/docs/index.rst

 ======================

 **wdmapper** is a tool to manage mappings between authority files in Wikidata.
-See https://github.com/gbv/wdmapper#readme for source code and a short summary.
+See https://github.com/gbv/wdmapper#readme for source code and a brief summary.

 .. toctree::
    :maxdepth: 1